-- 4. Student Entrepreneurship: Student Entrepreneurship means the education programmes (in any form including inter alia training, traineeships, etc.) which include the acquisition of entrepreneurial skills by a focus on business creation, including inter alia the setting up or design or simulation of an enterprise or project, provided by a training centre or association or equivalent. - 5.
+- Programmes leading to nationally recognised qualifications: Any programme leading to a qualification, including employees and/or related and potential workforce (including those under Eligible Educational Programmes) as well as those included in national/regional qualification frameworks (NFQs) of Eligible Countries. - Traineeships: Traineeships means a short-term job contract entered into between an enterprise and a student or recently graduated individual in which there is an explicit component of training on the job. - 4.
+Student Entrepreneurship: Student Entrepreneurship means the education programmes (in any form including inter alia training, traineeships, etc.) which include the acquisition of entrepreneurial skills by a focus on business creation, including inter alia the setting up or design or simulation of an enterprise or project, provided by a training centre or association or equivalent. - 5.
 Digital Skills: Digital Skills means any skill that involves the confident, critical and responsible use of, and engagement with, digital technologies for learning, at work, and for participation in society.
-It includes information and data literacy, communication and collaboration, media literacy, digital content creation (including programming), safety (including digital well-being and competences related to cybersecurity), intellectual property related questions, problem solving and critical thinking .
+It includes information and data literacy, communication and collaboration, media literacy, digital content creation (including programming), safety (including digital well-being and competences related to cybersecurity), intellectual property related questions, problem solving and critical thinking20.
 Digital skills programmes include, inter alia, those digital skills programmes (in any form) provided by a training centre or association or consultancy or equivalent (including chambers of commerce, professional associations, etc.). - 6.
-Green Skills: Green skills means skills related to the knowledge, abilities, values and attitudes needed to live in, develop and support a sustainable and resource-efficient society .
+Green Skills: Green skills means skills related to the knowledge, abilities, values and attitudes needed to live in, develop and support a sustainable and resource-efficient society21.
 Green skills programmes include, inter alia, those green skills programmes (in any form) provided by a training centre or association or consultancy or equivalent (including chambers of commerce, professional associations, etc.).